AhmedEmad11/sas-backend-app/README.md

 This attendance system allows professors to view student attendance in their subject and allows students to view their own attendance

 Routes and their description:
-  /login Method: POST PROTECTED Description: send username and password for login and get the user token
+  /login Method: POST Description: send username and password for login and get the user token
     usernames and role are assigned by the system admins

   /logout Method: POST PROTECTED Description: logout of the system and delete the user token